-Jennifer Chang-Wathall is an independent consultant, author and part time lecturer for the University of Hong Kong.
+Dr. Jennifer Chang-Wathall is an independent consultant, author and part time lecturer for the University of Hong Kong.

 With over 25 years experience in the education field, Jennifer has worked in several international schools including South Island School, Hong Kong and The United Nations International School, New York and Island School, Hong Kong.

 In the international arena she has presented workshops about concept-based mathematics and concept-based curriculum.
-Based on her Masters of Arts in Educational Technology she has also given talks about the use of instructional media and how to effectively integrate a 1:1 program into the mathematics classroom.
+Based on her Masters of Arts and Doctorate in Educational Technology she has also given talks about the use of instructional media and how to effectively integrate a 1:1 program into the mathematics classroom.

 As a qualified International Baccalaureate workshop leader ("Mathematics, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") Jennifer has delivered numerous workshops in the Asia Pacific region.
 Her role as a field representative for the IB Asia Pacific serves as part of the quality assurance framework.
 In 2014 she was invited to deliver a talk at the IB Asia Pacific Conference titled "Using Inquiry in the IB Mathematics Classroom" and in July, 2015 Jennifer she presented "Concept-Based Mathematics" at the IB Americas annual conference.